118 118 (UK): Criticism

 In 2008, 118 118 sent racist jokes about Asians and Pakistanis to users of its texted joke service, and complaints were made to the press.
 The company responded that the jokes were in breach of their standards, and apologised.
 Although not made public at the time, the racist jokes sent were made in response to a direct, explicit request for racist jokes.

 In December 2013 it emerged that when asked for a number of a named business, 118 118 operators often give a sales pitch suggesting that a different company offering similar services be called instead.
 Companies whose customers were thus referred to competitors complained about this practice.
 118 118 defended this cross-selling of services, suggesting it was partly because firms had not paid to be included on its database.
 They said that offers were compliant with the code of practice of regulator PhonepayPlus (now Phone-paid Services Authority).
 However, the regulator added that a caller should receive the information requested without undue delay (chargeable as part of the call), and that unreasonably delayed callers should contact PhonepayPlus.

-In 2014, failure to clearly state call costs resulted in a fine for the 118118 service.
+In 2014, failure to clearly state call costs resulted in a fine for the 118 118 service.

-In 2017, soaring call costs for directory enquiries services including 118118 and 118500 prompted an Ofcom review of 118 services.
+In 2017, soaring call costs for directory enquiries services including 118 118 and 118 500 prompted an Ofcom review of 118 services.

+The outcome of that review was the Service Charge for calls to 118 numbers being capped at £3.65 per 90 seconds of a call from 1 April 2019.
+From this date, twenty-six of the existing one hundred Service Charge price points were no longer available for use by services on telephone numbers starting 118.
+Of those twenty-six price points, some fifteen price points were now available only for use by services on numbers starting 09, and eleven price points were completely withdrawn from use.
+Some of those eleven were redesignated with a new price, lower than the new cap, in the following months.